 DOJ report finds systemic patterns of abuse by the Minneapolis Police Department

-U.S. Attorney General Merrick Garland today accused the Minneapolis Police Department of a pattern of bias and excessive force, the product of a wide-ranging federal investigation into the department following the 2020 killing of George Floyd.
+U.S. Attorney General Merrick Garland on Friday accused the Minneapolis Police Department of a pattern of bias and excessive force, the product of a wide-ranging federal investigation into the department following the 2020 killing of George Floyd.

-Floyd, who was Black, was killed May 25 by a white Minneapolis police officer while others stood by, touching off months of protests.
-Today, Garland said the federal investigation revealed long-standing problems existed in the department before that moment.
+Floyd, who was Black, was killed May 25, 2020, by a white Minneapolis police officer while others stood by, touching off months of protests.
+On Friday, Garland said the federal investigation revealed long-standing problems existed in the department before that moment.

 "The patterns and practices we observed made what happened to George Floyd possible," Garland said.